tiptoppress/category-posts-widget/README.md

 4.1.6
 * Add option to set mouse hover effects for post thumbnail.
 * Add option to change the excerpt more text.
+* Add option to allow HTML in the excerpt
+* Add filter 'widget_title' for the title

 4.1.5 - February 4 2016
 * Support for multi sites.